 A transport strategy for Aylesbury Town is required in order to support and accommodate future Local Plan growth, with the current transport network already under pressure.
 A strategic plan for transport has been lacking and is now vital for ensuring that opportunities associated with the growth of the town and district are realised, including necessary infrastructure enhancements.
-The Strategy is being jointly developed by Buckinghamshire County Council and Aylesbury Vale District Council using AECOM as consultants.
+The Strategy is being jointly developed by Buckinghamshire Council and Buckinghamshire Council using AECOM as consultants.

 The stages of work needed to develop the new Aylesbury Transport Strategy are defined as:

 - Stage One – Introduction/Context

 - Stage Two – Existing and Future Conditions

 Stages four - six will be added to this page as they are completed